 People love quizzes, and with these three being turnkey quizzes, they were a snap to put together and to run on our site.
 All we had to do was customize them to feature our advertisers, and they were good to go for our landing page.

 Nothing says summer more than baseball and barbecue.
-While we haven’t released it yet, we’re adding one last aspect to our baseball campaign – the great grill giveaway.
-Last year, some of our top contests were sweepstakes, so we’re hoping to provide our sponsors with one final branding push towards the end of the baseball season.
+The last aspect to our baseball campaign was the Ultimate Grill Giveaway.
+Some of our top contests in the past were sweepstakes so were hoping to provide our sponsors with one final branding push towards the end of the baseball season.

-The whole campaign has been a big win for us so far, and we haven’t even finished yet.
-We’re absolutely thrilled to be able to land $200,000 in revenue – to date, it’s the most revenue we’ve ever generated from one campaign.
+The whole campaign has been a big win for us!
+We’re absolutely thrilled to be able to land $200,000 in revenue.
+It’s the most revenue we’ve ever generated from one campaign.

 Having a landing page to house all our baseball campaign content has directly lead to an increase in engagement numbers.
-The Mother’s and Father’s Day contests brought in nearly 150 entries, and our baseball fan survey has nearly 800 entries so far.
-We can’t wait to see the results of all the remaining campaigns.
+The Mother’s and Father’s Day contests brought in nearly 150 entries, the grill giveaway had over 5oo entries, and our baseball fan survey has nearly 800 entries.

 And while this is all a big success for us, it’s a huge win for our sponsors too.
 They tell us they see greater value and ROI for their sponsorship investment because of the extended branding opportunities all season long.
 We’ll be sure to reach out to these advertisers with future bundled sponsorship opportunities.